Psychologists: Your telehealth step-by-step claiming guide

 Consultations can be completed via either videoconferencing or audio-only.
 The items you claim will differ depending on whether you have consulted via video or audio.
 There are no specific equipment requirements, and widely available video calling apps can be used.

 You do not need to be in your regular practice to provide telehealth, but you should use your provider number for your primary location.
-As per normal, your patient can only claim up to ten psychological therapy or focused psychological strategies services per calendar year, inclusive of face-to-face, telehealth or telephone services.
+As per normal, your patient can only claim up to twenty psychological therapy or focused psychological strategies services per calendar year, inclusive of face-to-face, telehealth or telephone services.

 From 13 March 2020 to 30 September 2020 (inclusive), all Australian residents that hold a valid Medicare card and are not admitted into hospital or an emergency room at the time of consultation are eligible to receive both the new temporary and pre-existing MBS telehealth services.
 There are no distancing restrictions between the patient and provider, and the services do not need to have any relation to diagnosing, treating or suspecting COVID-19.